 Extra Event – Workshop on Lenneberg

-On September 29, there will be a workshop on the 50 years of Eric Lenneberg’s Biological Foundations of Language, including also a talk by Tecumseh Fitch (University of Vienna).
-If you are already in town for Protolang 5, stick around one extra day and join us.
-There is no registration fee for this event.
+On September 29, there will be a workshop on the 50 years of Eric Lenneberg’s Biological Foundations of Language, including also invited talks by Tecumseh Fitch (University of Vienna) and Angela Friederici (Max Planck Institute for Human Cognitive and Brain Sciences, Leipzig).
+If you are already in town for Protolang 5, you can stick around one extra day and join us.

 Notifications of acceptance: June 15, 2017